 Ronald W. Dworkin, M.D., Ph.D

 Ronald W. Dworkin, M.D., Ph.D, practiced anesthesiology in a large medical center for thirty years.
 He also taught political philosophy and medicine and society in the George Washington University Honors Program, and worked as a Senior Fellow at Hudson Institute, where he headed up its Medicine, Society, and Culture project.
-He writes about medicine and society, and American culture and politics, for The Wall Street Journal, National Affairs, The New Atlantis, First Things, Hedgehog Review, and other publications.
-He was a contributing editor at The American Interest.
+He writes about medicine and society, and American culture and politics, for The Wall Street Journal, The American Scholar, Aeon, The New Statesman, and other publications.
+One of his Aeon essays was recently given a New York Times Sidney Award for one of the best nonfiction essays of 2025.
 He is currently an Associate Fellow at the Institute for Advanced Studies in Culture at the University of Virginia.

 He is the author of several books about the world of medicine, and American culture.